 Visitors also value the character of the settlement itself, the range of amenities, and the friendly and vibrant nature of the community.
-These things individually may not attract people, but their combination, their proximity to each other and to the natural attractions help define Mangawhai as a distinctive and well-liked holiday and coastal living destination.
+These things individually may not attract people,

-This is consistent with a 2021 survey regarding priorities for Mangawhai:

-&quot;Consistent with the value attached to the coastal environment, protection of the harbour is a priority for almost everyone.
+This is consistent with a 2021 survey regarding priorities for Mangawhai: "Consistent with the value attached to the coastal environment, protection of the harbour is a priority for almost everyone.
 This is reinforced by many people prioritising access to the coast by (by providing sufficient amenities) and maintaining dredging and mangrove control".
 Summary, About Mangawhai: Values and Priorities, MMI (2021)